Fergarram/amos-web/README.md

 I decided to use Svelte since I like the idea of not having a framework living in your frontend.

-Ideas:
+TODO:
 * Icons
 * Spacing component
-* Checkboxes
 * Radio Buttons
-* Number
+* Number Input
 * Color picker
+* Date picker
+* Select
-* Select / Dropdown
+* Input Dropdown

-* Add setting to disable scale animation.
-* Add setting to disable shadows.
+* Curve editor
-* Minimal CSS - Rigid predefined layout/grid system
+* Formalize a layout system
 * Snap back to original position
-* Snap to possible places
+* Snap to adjacent cards
-* Graphs - fast numbers?
+* Graphs and other visualization tools that require constant update